mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 # Comparing with Sk-Learn's LogisticRegression
 How do I know if my algorithm spit out the right weights?
-Well, one the one hand, the math looks right -- so I should be confident it's correct.
+Well, on the one hand, the math looks right -- so I should be confident it's correct.
 On the other hand, it would be nice to have a ground truth.

 Fortunately, I can compare my function's weights to the weights from sk-learn's logistic regression function, which is known to be a correct implementation.
 They should be the same if I did everything correctly.
 Since sk-learn's `LogisticRegression` automatically does L2 regularization (which I didn't do), I set `C=1e15` to essentially turn off regularization.